zeta1999/korali/tutorials/a1-optimization/README.md

 e["Problem"]["Objective"] = "Maximize"
 ```

+A list of implemented solver- and problem types, although not optimally
+reader friendly, can be found in [module.cpp](../../source/module.cpp).

 ###  The Variables
 In this problem there is only one variable, `X`, whose domain we set to [-10,10],
 ```python